 So in today’s article I wanted to share some of the bits I’m going to talk about next week at the Nordic pgDay conference: database modeling.
 To get your interest into database normalization, we see what could happen when you neglect to normalize properly, with a selection of three classic anti-patterns: the infamous EAV, using multiple values in a single column, and how using UUIDs might be an anti-pattern too.

-The content of this article is extracted from my book Mastering PostgreSQL in Application Development, check it out!
+The content of this article is extracted from my book The Art of PostgresQL, check it out!

 Entity Attribute Values

 The entity attribute values or EAV is a design that tries to accommodate with a lack of specifications.
 In our application, we have to deal with parameters and new parameters may be added at each release.
 It’s not clear which parameters we need, we just want a place to manage them easily, and we are already using a database server after all.
 So there we go:

 begin; create schema if not exists eav; create table eav.params ( entity text not null, parameter text not null, value text not null, primary key(entity, parameter) ); commit;